2025 Annual Meeting & Report

-The Strafford Historical Society will convene its Annual Meeting at 4 p.m., Sunday, October 6, 2024, in the Morrill & Harris Library to present its budget and re-elect two Board Members for terms of three years.
+The Strafford Historical Society will convene its Annual Meeting at 3 p.m., Sunday, September 7, 2025, in the Morrill & Harris Library to present its budget, elect four officers for two-year terms and a new Board member for a three-year term.
 All Strafford residents are considered members of the Historical Society.

 President: Steve Willbanks